Linear & non-linear travel time tomography#

 Step 1.
 Define CoFI BaseProblem#

-Now we: - set up the BaseProblem in CoFI, - supply it the data vector from espresso example, (i.e. the \(\mathbf{d}\) vector) - supply it the Jacobian of the linear system (i.e. the \(A\) matrix)
+Now we: - set up the BaseProblem in CoFI, - supply it the data vector from linear tomography example, (i.e. the \(\mathbf{d}\) vector) - supply it the Jacobian of the linear system (i.e. the \(A\) matrix)

 linear_tomo_problem = cofi.BaseProblem()